Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 * A folder with Provider Tools.
 In that folder:
   * `config.json` with the credentials for authority, action and tokenReceiver accounts;
-  * `offer-resource.json` which was generated after uploading solution to storage;
   * `offer.json` containing the description of the offer;
   * `offer-slots.json` containing the required slots for the offer;
+* A folder with SPCTL.
+In that folder:
+  * `resource.json` which was generated after uploading solution to storage;

 ### Create provider and offer